kurohi/deeplearninglessons/notes_deeplearning.md

 -To make it more computationaly acceptable, a truncaded version exists where the forward-backward passes are restricted by a hyperparameter
 -Even thou the complexity is the same for the BPTT truncated and not, the truncaded version gives more parameters update for the same complexity

+##Recursive Neural Networks
+-Similar to recurrent NNs but with the ability to model hierarchical relations

+###Network Architecture
+-Has a shared weight matrix
+-Also has a binary tree structure that allows leaning a varying sequence of parts -Uses a specialization of the backpropagation called backpropagation through structure -On the tree the objective is on the top
+  .because of that the feedforward goes bottom-up and backpropagation top-down

+###Recursive Neural net variants
+-Recursive autoencoder: Like normal autoencoders but can reconstruct contexts -Recursive neural tensor: Like a normal network but uses tensors (matrixes of 3 or more dimensions) to train

+###Applications
+-Share a lot of applications with its cousin, the recurrent neural net -Better at natural language processing becue of the tree aspect of language -Image scene decomposition (recurcive neural tensor) -Audio to text transcription (recursive autoencoders) -Sentiment analysis